cajunwildcat/NMD-Capstone/README.md

 By mapping a scene into the real world, we create an interactive environment where users are picked up by the Kinect.
 Then given a marker that determines their position in relation to the scene in Unity (hence, projection mapping).

 The images will appear and have various animations depending on the New Media Designer.
 The image is projected towards the ceiling in this current version of the project.
+(Subject to being aimed at the floor given angle of projectors on Y axis.)

 # Necessities
 - Projector for Unity scene and Xbox One Kinect